Drugs A - Z

 - liver disease

-- an allergic or unusual reaction to fentanyl, meperidine, other medicines, foods, dyes, or preservatives
+- an unusual or allergic reaction to fentanyl, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant